 Ep.
-232: How to go from Broke Backpacker to successful serial entrepreneur with Will Hatton
+232: How to go from backpacker to successful serial entrepreneur

-In this episode, I speak with Will Hatton who is a broke backpacker turned serial entrepreneur who has been traveling the world and hustling hard for over a decade.
+In this episode, I speak with Will who is a backpacker turned serial entrepreneur who has been traveling the world and hustling hard for over a decade.

 Today he lives in Bali where he is building a co-working hostel.
 Will is a BUSY guy.
 He has a dozen different business ventures, he runs adventure expeditions to Pakistan and for three years now has been working on designing the perfect backpack out of recycled ocean plastics.